1coderookie/BSB-LPB-LAN_EN/docs/chap04.md

 - Make sure, that you are using the current Ethernet Library (min. v2).
 Therefore, open „Sketch“ → „Include Library“ → „Manage Libraries“ and check if an update or a newer version of the „Ethernet Library“ is available.
 If so, update to that version or install the newer one.

-- Now select "Arduino/Genuino Mega or Mega 2560" in "Tools/Board" in the main menu of the Arduino IDE.
+- Now select "Arduino Due (Programming Port)" in "Tools/Board" in the main menu of the Arduino IDE.
+If the board doesn't appear in the list, install the library.

-- Select "ATmega 2560" in "Tools/Processor".

 - Select "AVRISP mkII" in "Tools/Programmer".

+- Connect the Due to your computer with the specific USB cable.
+Make sure that you are using the "Programming Port" of the Due, which ist the uSB port in the middle, right next to the connector for the power supply!

 - Upload/flash the sketch to your Arduino by selecting "Sketch/Upload".

 - Connect the Arduino with a LAN cable with your router/switch.
-Make sure that a you have a working power supply attached or that the Arduino is powered by USB.
+Make sure that a you have a working power supply attached or that the Arduino is powered by USB (use the "Programming Port").

 - Open the page `http://<chosen-ip-address>/` (or `http://<chosen-ip-address>/<passkey>/` if you are using the optional passkey feature).
 Now the landing page of the BSB-LAN webinterface should appear.
 If not, reboot the Arduino by pressing the reset button on it and try again after a while.
 You can check your configuration of BSB-LAN by querying the page `http://<chosen-ip-address>/C`.